corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 #### Multiple nodes collection using the node shell

-Two flows are available:
+You can use the following two flows:
 - `MultiAggregatedCollectionFlow`
 - `MultiFilteredCollectionFlow`

-both of them are analogous to their single node counterparts, `AggregatedMeteringCollectionFlow` and `FilteredMeteringCollectionFlow` respectively, in regard of data filtering and permissions.
+As regards data filtering and permissions, both of them are identical to their single node counterparts - `AggregatedMeteringCollectionFlow` and `FilteredMeteringCollectionFlow`, respectively.

-They proceed sequentially through all the destination nodes, which can make the collection very slow and will cause the execution to hang indefinitely if one of the destination node is down or is not running the metering Collection CorDapp.
+They proceed through all the destination nodes in sequential order.
+This can significantly slow down the collection process and can cause the execution to hang indefinitely if one of the destination nodes is down or is not running the Metering Collection Tool CorDapp.

-Both of them takes the following parameter when invoked from the shell
+Both flows take the following parameters when invoked from the shell:

-- `dateFormat` the date format to use for parsing [start] and [end], the syntax is the syntax of [SimpleDateFormat]
+- `dateFormat`: The date format to use for parsing the `start` and `end` parameter values.
+The accepted format is [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
-- `start` a string representing the start date from which metering data will be retrieved, the required format will be the one specified by [dateFormat] or the one returned by [SimpleDateFormat.getInstance], which defaults to your locale settings
+- `start`: A string representing the start date to collect metering data from.
+The accepted format is either [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) or the one returned by the `SimpleDateFormat.getInstance` method, which defaults to your locale settings.
-- `end` a string representing the end date until which metering data will be retrieved required format will be the one specified by [dateFormat] or the one returned by [SimpleDateFormat.getInstance], which defaults to your locale settings
+- `end`: A string representing the end date to collect metering data by.
+The accepted format is either [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) or the one returned by the `SimpleDateFormat.getInstance` method, which defaults to your locale settings.
-- `period` the period of time after `start` or before `end` that will be used for metering collection;
- "nanoseconds", "microseconds", "milliseconds", "seconds", "minutes", "hours", "days", "weeks", "months", "years" are all supported unit of measure, as well as any unambiguous prefix for them (for example, `1mo` will be interpreted as one month while `1m` will throw an error).
-Any failure in this parameter interpretation will raise `IllegalArgumentException`.
+- `period`: The period of time after `start` or before `end` to be used for collecting metering data.
+You can use the following measuring units: `nanoseconds`, `microseconds`, `milliseconds`, `seconds`, `minutes`, `hours`, `days`, `weeks`, `months`, and `years`.
+You can also use any unambiguous prefix for these units - for example, `1mo` will be interpreted as one month but `1m` will cause an error as it is unclear whether you mean one month or one minute.
+Any failure in the interpretation of this parameter will raise an exception `IllegalArgumentException`.
-- `destinations` a list X.500 names of the parties running the nodes from which metering data is to be collected.
+- `destinations`: A list of the X.500 names of the parties running the nodes from which metering data is to be collected.
 The names do not need to be the full qualified X.500 names since `IdentityService.partiesFromName` will be invoked on them and if more parties match input string, metering data will be collected from all their nodes.
-If this parameter is omitted collection will proceed through all the nodes present in the network map
+If this parameter is omitted, metering data will be collected from all nodes present in the network map.
- - `txTypes` a list of transaction types that will be included in the results, if it is omitted transactions of any type will be collected, see [the data filtering paragraph]("#data-filtering-shell") for more information about transaction types
+ - `txTypes`: A list of transaction types to be included in the results.
+If this parameter is omitted, transactions of any type will be collected.
+See [the data filtering paragraph]("#data-filtering-shell") for more information about transaction types.

-- `filter` is only available for `MultiFilteredCollectionFlow` and allows to filter metering data by CorDapp, see also [the data filtering paragraph]("#data-filtering-shell")
+- `filter`: This parameter is only available for `MultiFilteredCollectionFlow` and allows you to filter metering data by CorDapp.
+See also [the data filtering paragraph]("#data-filtering-shell").

+{{< note >}}
-Note that only two between `start`, `end` and `period` needs to be specified, if only `period` is provided, it will be implicitly interpreted as an invocation with `period` and `end` with `end` set to the current timestamp.
+You only need to specify two out of the following three parameters: `start`, `end`, and `period`.
+If you only provide `period`, it is implicitly interpreted as an invocation with `period` and `end` values, where `end` is set to the current timestamp.
+{{< /note >}}

 {{< warning >}}
-Due to limitations of the node shell (that could be addressed in the near future), the parameter `start`, `end`, `period`, `dateFormat` needs to be wrapped within an object when created in the shell - for example, `start : {value: "2020-06-01 05:45"}` instead of simply `start : "2020-06-01 05:45"`
+Due to some node shell limitations, you must wrap the `start`, `end`, `period`, and `dateFormat` parameters within an object when you create them in the shell.
+For example, use `start : {value: "2020-06-01 05:45"}` instead of simply `start : "2020-06-01 05:45"`.
+These limitations will be address in a future release.
 {{< /warning >}}

 #### Output format

-For both of these methods, the result printed on the shell is a formatted JSON object whose keys are the X.500 names of the destination nodes and the value is the JSON representation of object returned from the collection (an instance  of `AggregatedNodeMeteringData` for `MultiAggregatedCollectionFlow`, `FilteredNodeMeteringData` for `MultiFilteredCollectionFlow`).
-If any of the destination node throws an exception, you would see it in the response object.
+For both methods, the result printed in the shell terminal is a formatted `JSON` object.
+Its keys are the X.500 names of the destination nodes, and its value is the `JSON` representation of the response object returned from the collection - an instance of `AggregatedNodeMeteringData` for `MultiAggregatedCollectionFlow`, and an instance of `FilteredNodeMeteringData` for `MultiFilteredCollectionFlow`.
+If any of the destination nodes throws an exception, it is shown in the response object `JSON`.

 #### Examples